ericdorsey/go_anagrams/README.md

 # About
-Implementations of Exercise 3.12 from Go Programming Language (p.
+Implementations of "Create an Anagram program" Exercise 3.12 from Go Programming Language (p.
 74)